Skip to content →

 6. Providing materials to interns relocating to Illinois regarding cultural contacts/resources of interest in the community.

-D. Competencies.
-Knowledge and application of best practices with diverse populations is a stand-alone competency.
-Being cognizant of one’s own basic assumptions and how they affect one personally and professionally is the premise for one of the assignments submitted by the interns.
+D. Competencies: Knowledge and application of best practices with diverse populations is a stand-alone competency.
+Being cognizant of one’s basic assumptions and how they affect one personally and professionally is the premise for one of the assignments submitted by the interns.
 Attention to cultural and individual differences is also interwoven into the work products submitted for the other 10 competencies.
 Consistent with the practitioner-scientist training model, interns apply knowledge gleaned from the most current literature in their work with students and families.
-They implement a developmental-ecological approach which attends to the values and norms of the systems within which the student resides.
-And finally, because diverse groups are underrepresented in many studies on empirically-supported treatments (DHHS, 2001), interns gather data and monitor outcomes.
+They implement a developmental-ecological approach that attends to the values and norms of the systems within which the student resides.
+Finally, because diverse groups are underrepresented in many studies on empirically supported treatments (DHHS, 2001), interns gather data and monitor outcomes.
 Interns and their supervisors present their work at professional conferences.

-F. National Speaker.
-We partner with professional organizations to bring one national speaker in the field of diversity each year.
+F. National Speaker: We partner with professional organizations to bring national speakers in the field of diversity.
 Time is arranged for discussion of a current topic with the intern cohort.

 Skip to toolbar